Black Estate

 The single-vineyard Pinot Noirs run from the floral, perfumed Home bottling, with lifted rose, red cherry, and a fine limestone-driven tannin grip, to the more structured, savoury Damsteep, which adds darker fruit, gravelly grip, and a longer iron-edged finish.
 Treble, the multi-vineyard Pinot Noir, sits in between as the most approachable of the reds.
 The Chardonnays are textural and mineral rather than rich: the Home Chardonnay shows lemon curd, white peach, and oatmeal lees, while the Netherwood flagship offers oyster-shell salinity, ripe lemon, hazelnut, and a long taut acid line off the greensand.
 The Damsteep Riesling is the showcase white in many vintages, with citrus oil, white flowers, beeswax, and a precise acid spine that carries the wine into off-dry territory without sweetness ever dominating.
 The Home Sauvignon Blanc and Chenin Blanc add herbal lift and apple-pear focus, the Home Cabernet Franc shows graphite and red-currant cool-climate herbal notes, and the Damsteep and Netherwood Pét Nats offer wild-yeast funk, citrus pith, and bright bottle-fermented saltiness.

-- Black Estate Home Pinot Noir$45-60The flagship hillside red, drawn from the original 1999 Omihi limestone-clay block planted by Russell and Kumiko Black; floral, fine-tannin, and the most direct expression of Waipara's limestone signature in the lineup.Find →
+- Black Estate Home Pinot Noir$45-60The flagship hillside red, drawn from the founding Omihi limestone-clay block planted in 1993 and 1994 by Russell Black; floral, fine-tannin, and the most direct expression of Waipara's limestone signature in the lineup.Find →

 - Black Estate Damsteep Riesling$40-50From the Damsteep vineyard's clay-over-limestone hillside, this is the wine that has put Black Estate on the international Riesling map; precise, off-dry, with citrus oil, beeswax, and an acid line that defines what cool-climate New Zealand can do with the variety.Find →